Interested in training for your team? Click here to learn more

 or call 1-800-926-7926

-This CLE course will analyze the legal pitfalls for securities issuers who utilize unregistered "finders" to solicit investors.
-The panel will also address the SEC's restrictive position on permissible activities of finders, activities that require broker-dealer registration, the SEC's regulatory actions regarding unregistered broker-dealers, and the recent federal decision vacating the SEC's rules expanding the definition of "dealer" and "government securities dealer."
+This CLE course will analyze the legal pitfalls for securities issuers who utilize unregistered brokers and "finders" to solicit investors.
+The panel will provide an overview on activities that require broker-dealer registration, permissible activities, and state law considerations for finders, recent case law against unregistered dealers, and the recent federal decision vacating the SEC's rules expanding the definitions of "dealer" and "government securities dealer."

 Description

-On Feb.
-6, 2024, the SEC adopted new rules that significantly expanded the definitions of "dealer" and "government securities dealer" under Sections 3(a)(5) and 3(a)(44) of the Securities Exchange Act (Dealer Rule).
-These rules went into effect on Apr.
-29, 2024, but were later vacated on Nov.
-21, 2024, by the Fifth Circuit Court of Appeals and the SEC withdrew its appeal of the decision.
+Additionally, the SEC's 2024 rulemaking to expand the definitions of "dealer" and "government securities dealer" (the "Dealer Rule") was vacated on Nov.
+21, 2024, in two cases before the District Court for the Northern District of Texas and the SEC recently withdrew its Fifth Circuit appeal.
 This means that the pre-Dealer Rule status quo on dealer registration remains intact for now.

 Fund managers and companies can be subject to SEC enforcement actions for aiding and abetting a finder's violation of the broker-dealer registration requirements.
-Besides SEC sanctions, the use of an unregistered broker-dealer brings the risk of rescission under federal and state securities laws.
-Involving finders in capital raising thus carries significant risks, and there is no safe harbor or clear distinction of a finder's duties in the securities laws.
+Besides SEC sanctions, the use of an unregistered broker-dealer brings the risk of rescission under federal and state securities laws, state regulatory actions, and contractual violations with investors and counterparties.
+Involving finders in capital raising thus carries significant risks, and there are only limited exemptions for finder activities.

 Listen as our authoritative panel of securities practitioners discusses legal pitfalls for securities issuers using unregistered "finders" to solicit capital and the SEC's position on permissible activities of unregistered brokers.